DanaTryon/git-cheatsheet/readme.md

 				for downloading existing projects to your machine. git pull			Fetches and merges changes from the remote repository into your current branch.
-Keeps your local repo up to date.
+Keeps your local repo up to date. git branch			Lists all branches in your repository.
+You can also use `git branch
+				<name>` to create a new branch.